Group1Project3/Recall-Rumble/README.md

 ## Installation

-One of the key advantages of web-based applications is that they can be accessed and used without the need for installation!
-No installation is require so sit back, relax and enjoy our game!
+One of the key advantages of web-based applications is that they can be accessed and used without the need for installation.
+No installation is required so sit back, relax and enjoy our game!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>